leadmocha/libsbsdig/README.md

 to be written (see TODO_3);

-TSBSSimGEM/Cher/Scint/ECalDigitization:
+TSBSSimDetDigitization:
-This is the core class of the library: it performs the digitization of the subsystem data.
+Generic class to perform the digitization of the subsystem data.

+TSBSSim{GEM/Cher/Scint/ECal/HCal}Digitization inherit or will inherit from TSBSSimDetDigitization.
+They each use specific digitization database parameters and produce a specific output.

-Ideally, one shall write a generic class, TSBSSimDigitization, from which all other classes will inherit (TODO) It produces the following output:
+It produces the following output:

 GEM: